mlandry1/CarND/CarND-Traffic-Sign-Classifier-P2/README.md

 My final model results were:
 * Training set accuracy : 99.0%
-* Validation set accuracy : 97.6%
+* Validation set accuracy : 98.0%
 * Test set accuracy : 94.9%

-I choose the

-* Why did you believe it would be relevant to the traffic sign application?
-* How does the final model's accuracy on the traini ng, validation and test set provide evidence that the model is working well?
+I choose the model from the suggested article.
+I believed it was revelant since a great name in the domain is on the paper (Yann Lecun).
+Plus their model is applied on exactly the same dataset as us.
+This paper also sets a new "test" accuracy reccord for the dataset and finaly Udacity suggested the article to its students so it must be a bit relevant!
+The model looks very much alike the original LeNet model but it uses an inovative connection that skips the second convolution layer to get directly to the fully connected layer.

+I think my model's performance is correct without being outstanding.
+From the discrepancy between the training accuracy and the test accuracy figures, we can see that the model has been a bit overfitting the training and validation set.
+Its ability to generalize seems a bit comprised.
+Maybe better/more agressive regularization techniques would have helped, along with a better stopping criteria.
+A decaying learning rate would also have been nice to play arround with..

 ###Test a Model on New Images

 ####1.
 Choose five German traffic signs found on the web and provide them in the report.
 For each image, discuss what quality or qualities might be difficult to classify.